 So typically I would choose to use

-These guidelines do not always lead to a clear choice among the 3 file types.
+These guidelines imply that I have found that I CANNOT say "use just one of these file types for all of your image needs".
 I find that, for each of these file types, there exist situations that would justify using that file type.

 The 'Table of Image Experiments' below provides sample images that demonstrate the comments that I have made in this section.

 TABLE of PNG-JPEG-GIF IMAGE EXPERIMENTS : (links to other pages)

 Here are links to some pages of image experiments.
 The intent is to seek significant image-file-compression while preserving image-file-quality (as seen by the un-aided human eye).

 See a summary of these results in the 'Summary' section below.